 Injuries sustained by pedestrian accidents can be devastating and severe.
 If you or a family member has been injured in an accident caused by a negligent driver in Clearlake, you will need the insight of an experienced injury lawyer to help you get the compensation you deserve.
 Call us at (707) 564-1900 for a free consultation.
-Our legal team at AutoAccident.com has helped clients in Northern California with their pedestrian accidents since 1982.Pedestrian Accidents Are On the Rise
+Our legal team at AutoAccident.com has assisted clients in Northern California with pedestrian accidents since 1982.Pedestrian Accidents Are On the Rise

 Pedestrian accidents have been on the rise in the last few years.
 According to a recent report by the Governors Highway Traffic Safety Association (GHSA), pedestrian deaths in the United States have increased by 21% between 2019 and 2020.

 The California Office of Traffic Safety (OTS) reports that pedestrians being severely injured or killed on California roadways is worsening.
 According to statistics:

 - 893 pedestrians were killed, and over 14,000 were injured in 2018

 - Pedestrian deaths increased by 26% percent between 2014 and 2018

 - Almost 7,500 pedestrians were killed between 2009 and 2018